alexander-hamme/Tadpole-Tracker/README.md

   * Detection: Convolutional neural networks form the tadpole detection component of the overall system.
 I trained deep neural networks for xenopus tadpole detection and localization using the [YOLOv2](https://pjreddie.com/darknet/yolov2/) architecture.

-  * Tracking (specifically, trajectory prediction): I have implemented linear Kalman filters for trajectory estimation, and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.
+  * Tracking: I have implemented linear Kalman filters for trajectory estimation, and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.

 -----